Navid200/xDrip/docs/Display/ExcludeReading.md

+---
+title: "Exclude Problematic Readings in xDrip"
+description: "Learn how to exclude individual glucose readings in xDrip that are erroneous or inconsistent.
+This guide walks you through locating, selecting, and removing outlier readings to keep your data clean."
+---

 # Exclude a reading
 [xDrip](../../) >> [Features](../Features_page.md) >> [Display](./Display.md) >> Exclude an xDrip reading - mark a reading as bad - bad reading